eazar001/game_of_life/README.md

 the program.
 After cloning this repo, go to the root of the repo and enter:

 ```
-# activates a virtual environment
+# create a virtual environment
 python -m venv venv
 ```